A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Logarithmic Hochschild homology of animated pre-log rings

 \subsection{Comparison with Rognes' definition of log \texorpdfstring{$\HH$}{HH}}

 In \cite[Definition 3.21]{Rog09}, Rognes introduced absolute log Hochschild homology of discrete log rings.
-A direct generalization goes as follows: for a map $(R, P) \to (A, M)$ of derived pre-log rings, let $S^1 \oplus_P M$ denote the tensor with $S^1$ in the $\infty$-category of derived commutative monoids under $P$.
-Let $(S^1 \oplus_P M)^\rep$ denote the repletion of the augmentation $S^1 \oplus_P M \to M$, and consider the pushout of the diagram in the $\infty$-category of derived commutative rings.
+A direct generalization goes as follows: for a map $(R, P) \to (A, M)$ of animated pre-log rings, let $S^1 \oplus_P M$ denote the tensor with $S^1$ in the $\infty$-category of animated commutative monoids under $P$.
+Let $(S^1 \oplus_P M)^\rep$ denote the repletion of the augmentation $S^1 \oplus_P M \to M$, and consider the pushout of the diagram in the $\infty$-category of animated commutative rings.